AlexKolonitsky/mifort-dev/Articles/Storages/dynamo.md

 ##### Example

 ```
-So, if we write blocks of the size less then 1ÊÂ and need execute 100 operation per second, that needless amount of resources for writing is 100.
+So, if we write blocks of the size less then 1ÃŠÃ‚ and need execute 100 operation per second, that needless amount of resources for writing is 100.
 In case if we read 1.5Kb - we need 200 units of resources for provision 100 operation per second.
 200 = 100 * Math.ceil(1.5 / 1) = 100 * 2.
 ```

 The least throughput capacity - 1 write unit and 1 read unit.
 You can increase your provisioned throughput as often as you want, decrease - 4 times.

 >Note that if you want to determine units of any capacity you should pay your attention not to the number of items have been read per second, but the number of API calls.
 For instance, your application should read 300 items per second from table, and if your items are 4KB or less, then you need 300 units of Read Capacity.
-It doesn’t matter to do 300 separate GetItem calls or 30 BatchGetItem calls that each returns 10 items.
+It doesnâ€™t matter to do 300 separate GetItem calls or 30 BatchGetItem calls that each returns 10 items.

 ### Global and Local Indexes